 - Homeless Mission, Quarterly Volunteer

-- Sacramento Area Emergency Housing, Part of the Support Staff (2006)
+- Sacramento Area Emergency Housing, Former Member of Support Staff

 B.A., English, California State University at Los Angeles, 1999